Best Way To Clean Car Seats – The Definitive Guide

 When should I clean the cloth seats in my vehicle?

-It really depends on the color of the fabric and the severity of use.
+It really depends on the colour of the fabric and the severity of use.
 If your vehicle is equipped with light-coloured seats, frequent cleaning is required to maintain the general cleanliness of the interior.

 If this is the case, it is best to apply seat covers to protect the fabric from excessive dirt and wear.
 But for those who don’t like fiddling with bothersome seat covers, cleaning the seats at least twice a year or once every season is good practice.